UrielOfir/os-practice/docs/people/Dolev.md

+# Dolev

-# Hi, my name is Dolev, and this is the first time that I have contributed to OS
+Hi, my name is Dolev, and this is the first time that I have contributed to OS